 Roundabouts maintain traffic flow as they improve safety, and are increasingly becoming the smart intersection solution.
-GAI Transportation Engineer Jay Vorisek, PE* discusses a standout roundabout project that the company’s Midwest Infrastructure team accomplished for the city of Beech Grove, Indiana.
+At a ribbon-cutting on July 26, 2020, a standout roundabout project designed by GAI’s Midwest Infrastructure team officially opened to traffic in the city of Beech Grove, Indiana.

 Simplifying Driver Decisions, Roundabouts Become a Go-To Option

-The simplification of driver tasks is clearly evident in an innovative peanut roundabout that the GAI team is currently designing for an especially challenging intersection in Beech Grove —it’s part of a trend that has seen roundabouts ever gaining popularity in the state.
-“Here in Indiana, roundabouts are definitely among the preferred options that our clients want us to look at in designing intersections.
-In fact, many local agencies are asking to look at roundabouts as a first choice,” said Vorisek, who has taken part in more than 85 roundabout projects across Indiana.
+The simplification of driver tasks is evident in an innovative peanut roundabout that the GAI team is currently designing for an especially challenging intersection in Beech Grove —it’s part of a trend that has seen roundabouts ever gaining popularity in the state.
+In Indiana, roundabouts are among the preferred options that GAI clients want considered in designing intersections; many local agencies ask for a roundabout option to be the first choice when intersections undergo redesign.

 Multi-Road Intersection Gets a Much-Needed Makeover